generaleagleyt/SkyLady/README.md

 ## Rerunning the Patcher

-1. Open your SkyLady mod folder and delete both 'meshes' and 'textures' folders inside it.
+1. Open your SkyLady mod folder and delete both `meshes` and `textures` folders inside it.

 2. Before you launch Synthesis, disable all active SkyLady plugins (.esp files) on the right side of MO2.